elegant-scipy/elegant-scipy/markdown/ch6.markdown

 pagerank was much higher than in other datasets, and the few outliers didn't make much sense to us.

-Can you think of three reasons why pagerank might not be the best measure of importance for the Python dependency graph?
+Can you think of some reasons why pagerank might not be the best measure of importance for the Python dependency graph?

 <!-- solution begin -->